$3,000 Personal Loan

 Lenders look at average monthly net deposits, not gross revenue.
 Irregular deposit patterns raise flags in cash‑flow underwriting models even when the annual total looks strong on paper.

-What happens after a default on a $3,000 loan?
+What happens after a default on this loan?

 The timeline differs by lender type.
 Online lenders and installment companies typically move accounts to third‑party collections after 90 days of nonpayment.
 Traditional banks usually wait 120 to 180 days before charging off the account.